Transitions & Branching

 • execute_tool_calls: Returns "ok" or "error".

-• hook: Usually returns "ok" or "failed".
+• tools: Usually returns "ok" or "failed".

 • noop: Passes the input through; eval string mirrors the input value.